chef-boneyard/netapp_e-cookbook/README.md

 ### Attributes ###
 This resource has the following attributes:

 * `name` string.
-Required, name_attibute.
+Required, name_attribute.
 The user-label to assign to the new host.
 * `storage_system` IP address string.
 Required.
 IP address of the storage system being managed by the proxy.
 * `group_id` string.
 Host group id.
 * `ports` array.
 A list of host ports.